ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 SSH: application layer 7, again runs on top of tcp so it cant be lower
 ICMP: network layer 3, it's used for pings that help network diagnosis
 FTP: Application layer 7, needs tcp to function
+TLS: Presentation layer 6, between the http and tcp to encrypt-decrypt

 According to nist: